 Fluffy Was Moms Favorite Cat

-The day Fluffy died, was the moment a piece my moms heart died.
-Fluffy was moms favorite kitty.
-She would sit perched on top of the back decks railing, crying for hours for mom to come out and hold her.
-As soon as mom picked her up and held her she would cuddle against her.
-My mom would always have a hard time putting her down because Fluffy would try to hold onto her.
+The day Fluffy died was the moment a piece of my mom’s heart died.
+Fluffy was mom’s favorite kitty.
+She would sit perched on top of the back deck’s railing, crying for hours for mom to come out and hold her.
+As soon as mom picked her up and held her, Fluffy would cuddle against her.
+My mom would always have a hard time putting her down, because Fluffy would try to hold onto her.

 Mom Took Her Cat Fluffy’s Death Very Hard

-On the way to the vet fluffy was having a hard time breathing.
+On the way to the vet, Fluffy was having a hard time breathing.
 I could see and hear her struggling.
 Fluffy was doing everything she could to stay alive.
-Unfortunately Fluffy could no longer hold off the inevitable.
-Upon pulling up to the vet, fluffy too her last breathe of air and died.
+Unfortunately, Fluffy could no longer hold off the inevitable.
+Upon pulling up to the vet, Fluffy took her last breath of air and died.
 The saddest moment came when the vet confirmed that Fluffy had passed.
 Mom started crying uncontrollably.